phuongwj/my-notes/ccp-module/day-1.md

 Using both Cloud and On-Premise.

-For: Organizations that started with their ow ndata center, can't fully move to cloud due to effort of migration or security compliance
+For: Organizations that started with their own data center, can't fully move to cloud due to effort of migration or security compliance
 - Banks
 - FinTech, Investment Management
 - Large Professional Service providers